A Real Estate Timeline For Transactions: How To Manage All Your Critical Transaction Dates

 Present your suggested listing or sales price to the seller and ask them to sign off on it.
 You’re now ready to hit the market!

 Take some professional photographs of the property and list them on your multiple listing service (MLS).
-You can also arrange advertising, host open houses, and book private showings.
+You can also arrange to advertise, host open houses, and book private home showings.

 Buyer

-Now it’s time to consider the buyer in this part of the process:
+Now it’s time to consider the buyer in this part of the home-buying process:

 Meet your buyer face-to-face to find out: